ShanaFoster/osticket-prereqs/README.md

 </p>
 <br />
-After the osTicket system is being launch some application were disable that should be enable for the osTicket to properly function.
+After the osTicket system is being launched some applications were disabled that should have been enabled for the osTicket to properly function.
 To enable the required disabled items.
-I navigate to IIS manager, select to the PHP manager, and enable the disable items:
+I navigated to IIS manager, select to the PHP Manager, and enable the disable items:
 - php_imap.dll
 - php_intl.dll
 - php_opcache.dll